-The way we communicate has temporarily changed during the COVID-19 pandemic to support social distancing requirements.
-Appendix A provides a detailed list of changed communication methods and tools.
+The way we communicate has been subject to change during the COVID-19 pandemic to support social distancing requirements.
+Appendix A provides a detailed list of changed communication methods and tools to respond to the current NSW Health requirements.
 This particularly refers to face-to-face communication channels such as door knocks, information booths/sessions, face-to-face meetings and briefings.